Flexural strength: Flexural versus tensile strength

 The resulting stress for a rectangular sample under a load in a three-point bending setup (Fig. 3) is given by the formula below (see "Measuring flexural strength").

 The equation of these two stresses (failure) yields:

 Typically, L (length of the support span) is much larger than d, so the fraction $\frac{3L}{2d}$ is larger than one.

 Measuring flexural strength

-For a rectangular sample under a load in a three-point bending setup (Fig. 3):
+For a rectangular sample under a load in a three-point bending setup (Fig. 3), starting with the classical form of maximum bending stress: